garrandall/popular-music-data/tracks/clout-offset-cardi-b.md

 My kids gotta have money, not just me (Facts)
 That's selfish (It's selfish)
-Oh, I took the crown off the king like Mike did Elvis (Oh, I took it) Ooh, the world is wild, he dying
+Oh, I took the crown off the king like Mike did Elvis (Oh, I took it) Oh, the world is wild, he dying
 Don't lie, that don't help him (World is wild)
-Ooh, your bitch want to eat up the drip, and you can not help it
+Oh, your bitch want to eat up the drip, and you can not help it

 Straight out the streets to a penthouse, Miami beach (Yayo) Niggas talk crazy on tweets (Who)